-'Senior-level management must also communicate performance,' Collins adds.
-'For example, how are we going against our objectives?
-What's the gap?'
+"Senior-level management must also communicate performance," Collins adds.
+"For example, how are we going against our objectives?
+What's the gap?"

-While the role of corporate leadership in setting the context within a business is essential, Collins maintains that it isn't enough in itself.

-'I think we've now reached a turning point in our understanding of leadership,' he says.
-'More organizations are moving away from the concept of leadership as an individual contribution.
-They're now thinking of it as collective behaviour - or "distributed leadership".'
+While the role of corporate leadership in setting the context within a business is essential, Collins says it isn't enough in itself.
+"I think we've now reached a turning point in our understanding of leadership," he says.
+"More organizations are moving away from the concept of leadership as an individual contribution.
+They're now thinking of it as collective behaviour - or 'distributed leadership'."

-According to Roger Collins, distributed leadership functions at two further levels, beyond corporate management.
+According to Roger Collins, distributed leadership functions at two further levels beyond corporate management.

-""Local or direct" leadership occurs at middle management level with managers who have responsibility for staff who touch either suppliers or customers in the supply chain,' Collins explains.
-'At the local level, we know that the role of the leader is more productive if managers pay attention to what staff members do right rather than what they do wrong.
-They've got to find ways of giving positive feedback at least three times more frequently than negative feedback if they're going to win the hearts and minds of their people and create high engagement.
-Staff engagement creates the third level of distributed leadership - that of self-leadership.
-This is where staff engagement at all levels of the organization allows for decision-making that's consistent with where the organization's going.'
+"Local or direct' leadership occurs at middle management level with managers who have responsibility for staff who touch either suppliers or customers in the supply chain," Collins explains.
+"At the local level, we know that the role of the leader is more productive if managers pay attention to what staff members do right rather than what they do wrong.
+They've got to find ways of giving positive feedback at least three times more frequently than negative feedback if they're going to win the hearts and minds of their people and create high engagement."
+"Staff engagement creates the third level of distributed leadership; that of self-leadership," Collins says.
+"This is where staff engagement at all levels of the organisation allows for decision-making that's consistent with where the organisation's going."